3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 # Executive Summary

-The purpose of our 3D scanner for Unity is to provide a useful and novel tool for the Unity game engine.
-This application will be free to use for UCF students and potentially added to the Unity Asset Store for use by indie game developers.
-The only similar application that is currently available is Intel® RealSense™, which does not offer the 3D scene segmentation features to help developers with level creation that we are planning.
+The purpose of our project is to create a plugin for the Unity game engine that will allow users to scan blocks using an RGB-D camera and have a digital copy of the blocks appear in the Unity game scene.
+This application will be free to use for UCF students and potentially added to the Unity Asset Store for use by other game developers.
+The goal of the project is to make as much progress as we can towards allowing students to scan entire levels of adjacent blocks and awing for occlusion of blocks.
+In accordance with that goal, our code has been written with the intention of future upgrades and functionality being added.

-The scanner will consist of three major modules, the first of which accepts RGB-D images from sensors, like the Microsoft Kinect, and preprocesses the data to prepare it for the interpreter.
-The data interpreter uses this data as input for a computer vision system that will run a scene understanding algorithm to detect objects and estimate object poses in 3D space.
+The scanner consists of three major modules, the first of which accepts RGB-D images from sensors, like the Intel RealSense F200, and processes the data to prepare it for the interpreter.
+The data interpreter uses this data as input for a computer vision system that will run a detection algorithm to determine the 3D position and type of the objects.
 The last module will take the information gathered from the computer vision system and transfer this into a format that can be ported into Unity.
 Then this module will render the appropriate models in a Unity scene.

 # Overview